3 Min Read

-(Corrects 8th paragraph to show that 250 trades were at issue,
+(Corrects 8th paragraph to show that 250 trades were at issue, not 1,250)

 By Nate Raymond and Svea Herbst-Bayliss

 BOSTON, April 24 (Reuters) - A former Eaton Vance Corp portfolio manager has agreed to plead guilty to having engaged in a fraudulent scheme involving call options that enabled him to illegally make $1.9 million, according to papers filed in Boston federal court on Monday.

 Kevin Amell, 45, a onetime vice president at the Boston-based asset management firm, agreed to plead guilty to securities fraud and forfeit $1.95 million as part of a deal in which prosecutors would seek a prison sentence of no more than 27 months, the documents said.